erich666/McUsd/README.md

 The "roughness" input is loosely specified as of August 2022.
 It says "This value is usually squared before use with a GGX or Beckmann lobe."
 Choosing the square of the roughness, which is the common usage in the Burley model (see [page 14](https://disneyanimation.com/publications/physically-based-shading-at-disney/)), is the common way to go.
 GGX is also the common choice, from my experience.
 The standard setters need to choose, for better consistency among applications.
 As an example, [glTF has chosen roughness-squared and GGX](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#material-structure) - see that section for their reasons.
 I would suggest simply lifting glTF's equations and descriptions of their implementation, saving work and also making USD and glTF more compatible.

-I would appreciate some recommendations about how opacityThreshold should be set for cutouts.
+Mentioning how opacityThreshold should normally be set for cutouts in the proposal would help new implementers and users.
 A value of 0.0 means that the alpha (transparency) value is indeed treated as semitransparency.
 An opacityThreshold greater than 0.0 gives a level where the alpha is compared and judged to be fully transparent (if below this value) or fully opaque (if above or equal to this value).
 This is clear enough, but I suggest that the specification note an opacityThreshold of 0.5 is a common cutoff value.
 As an example, using an RGBA texture authored for use as a billboard, here is it rendered with an opacityThreshold of 0.01, 0.5, and 0.99.
-The 0.5 value is, in my opinion, the best render of the three.
+The 0.5 value is, in my opinion, the best render of the three, and about the most logical.

 ![opacityThreshold 0.01](/images/opacity_0.01.png "opacityThreshold 0.01")
 ![opacityThreshold 0.5](/images/opacity_0.5.png "opacityThreshold 0.5")